Communications in Palestine: Gaza war

 During the Gaza war, telecommunications company Paltel kept its networks online for most of the first six weeks.
 The company has a network operations center in Ramallah, West Bank.
 As of 2023, Paltel has 750 staff in Gaza, and they perform maintenance tasks such as repairing and refueling generators when an outage is detected.
 Five Paltel staff have been killed in the conflict.
 Paltel networks are essential for coordinating emergency services and humanitarian aid, and for documenting conditions inside Gaza.

 In response to previous wars in Gaza, Paltel has made preparations and has many contingencies to help keep its networks online.
 It buries its cables very deep (up to 26 feet) and has multiple power sources available, such as batteries, solar panels, and generators.
 Ultimately, Paltel is reliant on Israel, because its two main fiber optic cables pass through Israel.
 Israel has turned off telecommunications by interfering with these cables twice before.

 On November 3, 2023, the BBC World Service launched an emergency radio service for Gaza, broadcasting on long-range AM from the British East Mediterranean Relay Station, to "provide listeners in Gaza with the latest information and developments as well as safety advice on where to access shelter, food and water supplies".

 On November 16, 2023, due to fuel shortages, Internet and telephone services went down in Gaza.
 This also resulted in a suspension of humanitarian aid convoys because humanitarian agencies could not communicate.
 On November 18, services were partially restored after some fuel was allowed in and allocated to telecommunications.
 On November 21, an Israeli strike against a telecommunications tower in North Gaza led to a telecommunications blackout in that area.

 An organization called Connecting Humanity provides internet access to people in Gaza using donated eSIMs, allowing them to connect to networks outside of Gaza.
 By December 2023 200,000 people living in Gaza (around 10% of the population) had received internet access through an eSIM.

-As of August 2024, according to a Palestinian source, over 70% of telecommunications have been rendered inoperable.
+As of August 2024, according to a Palestinian source, over 70% of telecommunications has been rendered inoperable.
 As of June 2025, Paltel is still providing some internet and landline telephone services in southern Gaza.
 There have been at least 10 outages since the conflict began.
 The lack of reliable telecommunications has hampered efforts by first responders and humanitarian groups.